Hugo Consuegra: Exhibitions

-His work can be found in the permanent collections of Casa de las Américas in Havana; the Oscar B. Cintas Foundation in New York City; the Jersey City Museum of Art in New Jersey; the National Museum of Fine Arts of Havana; the Museum of Modern Art of Latin America in Washington, D.C.; the Pan American Union in Washington, D.C.; and the Printmaking Workshop in New York City.
+His work can be found in the permanent collections of the Museo Nacional de Bellas Artes and Casa de las Américas, both in Havana; the Oscar B. Cintas Foundation in New York City; the Jersey City Museum of Art in New Jersey; the National Museum of Fine Arts of Havana; the Museum of Modern Art of Latin America in Washington, D.C. as well as the Pan American Union also in Washington, D.C.; the Oscar B. Cintas Foundation in New York City; the Jersey City Museum of Art in New Jersey, the Museo de Barranquilla in Colombia, the Museo de Bellas Artes in Caracas, Venezuela, the Museo de Bellas Artes in San Juan, Puerto Rico and the Miami-Dade Public Library, among others.